coilysiren/lynncyrin.github.io/_posts/2017-06-04-help-wanted.md

 ## Tasks

-I'll be working primarily on graphs, operations, and communicating expectation and progress with the client.
-You'll be working on getting the data into the database, and the non-graph portions of the front end.

-Your main tasks will be:
+You'll be working on one of more of the tasks below:

-- (python) copy a 5000 row spreadsheet with references to currently existing database objects to the database
+- (back end) copy a 5000 row spreadsheet with references to currently existing database objects to the database
-- (python) same task as above, but with roughly 1000 images that need to be copied to an image server
+- (back end) same task as above, but with roughly 1000 images that need to be copied to an image server
 - (front end) implement the static / info page portions of the front end
-- (front end) implement a simple django CMS for editing the text pages
+- (both) implement a simple django CMS for editing the text pages

 ## $$$

-**$30/hr**, up to $1500 ~ $3000
+**$30/hr**

 You tell me your hours worked, I pay you, and then invoice the client with my + your hours.